michelle2014/react-native-app/README.md

+NB.
+Please note that it is mandatory to host your code on your personal repository.
+Upon completing the challenge, kindly push your commits to your repository and share the corresponding link with us.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/expo/create-react-native-app/blob/main/README.md).